Clinical and Translational Science Institute (CTSI) / Medical School Early Career Research Award

 Response to this request for applications must be initiated by a department head or chair.
 Applications will be accepted until June 30, 2024.
 The application is open and rolling, with no deadline.
 Three faculty members will be selected for this award per academic year until a maximum of 15 people during five academic years are awarded.
 Awards will be given on a first-come, first-served basis annually.
 If an applicant turns down the faculty position at the University of Minnesota, the funds will be returned to the award funding pool.

 Acceptance of a full-time appointment at University of Minnesota as a tenure-track assistant professor

 Minimum 75 percent time and effort protected for research for at least three years

-Active and regular participation in CTSI-Ed Pre-K Discovery Scholar program
+Active and regular participation in the appropriate CTSI-Ed career development program.
+Activities Include: